shibastan/Shibaswap_ETHPOW/README.md

     - python -m pip install uniswap-python

+3. Download/clone this repository

-3. Replace constants.py in the uniswap package with constants.py from this repository
+4. Replace constants.py in the uniswap package with constants.py from this repository

     - The folder containing constants.py is called "uniswap" and should be inside a folder called "site-packages".
 For me, the end of the filepath looks like Python39/Lib/site-packages/uniswap

-4. Set parameters in shibaswap.py
+5. Set parameters in shibaswap.py

     - Include your wallet public key and private key (there are safer ways to pass the private key than in plaintext, but I leave that to the reader)